Robin Thirumala

+Early life and career

+Robin Thirumala was born in Kodencheri, a village in Kozhikode district, Kerala, India, to farmers Iype Thirumalayil and Leelamma Iype.
+He completed his schooling at St. Joseph's School, Kodanchery, and attended Government College, Kodanchery.

+Thirumala began his career as an independent journalist in 1985.
+In 1989, he entered the Malayalam film industry as an assistant director under the filmmaker duo Siddique-Lal during the production of Ramji Rao Speaking (1989).

+He made his debut as a screenwriter with the 1992 Malayalam film Makkal Mahatmyam, directed by Paulson and based on a story by Siddique-Lal.
+During the early part of his career, he worked primarily on comedy films before moving into political dramas and action thrillers.
+His screenwriting credits include Chantha (1995), Indraprastham (1996), and Kannur (1997).

+Over the course of his career, Thirumala expanded his work beyond screenwriting to include film direction, music composition, lyric writing, and acting in Malayalam cinema.

 Career

 Thirumala started his career as a journalist in 1985.
 He entered the world of cinema by assisting noted director duo Siddique-Lal.
 Later, he made many hit films in Malayalam film industry by working as an independent director, screenwriter, music composer and lyricist.

 He gave his first Script to Siddiqoe Lal in 1992, for the film Makkal Mahatmyam.
 His early work focused on writing comedy films, but he later also wrote political action thrillers.
 Indraprastham was one example of this.

 Thirumala composed a song in collaboration with Raveendran Master in 2004 for the film Maratha Nadu, directed by K. K. Haridas.
 Thirumala also received acclaim for the lyrics for a song from the film 'Adharam'.
 After a gap of four years he composed nine songs for his directorial debut 'Chembada'.
 Several songs from the movie were critically and commercially acclaimed.
 He named himself as 'Musafir' for the film and performed one song written by himself.
 After three years he wrote the music for the film 'Veendum kannur'.